-- The length of and reason for the absence; - The extent and nature of changes impacting on the workplace during the absence; and - Changes in the individual's field of expertise.
+- The length of and reason for the absence; - The extent and nature of changes impacting on the workplace during the absence; and - Changes in the officer's field of expertise.

-75. CHILDCARE
+72. CHILDCARE

-CSIRO has established on-site child care facilities at several sites as a key strategy to attract and retain staff.
+CSIRO has established on-site childcare facilities at several sites as a key strategy to attract and retain staff.
 In consultation with the parties to this Agreement, CSIRO will:

-- conduct a staff demographic analysis and staff survey each time there are significant additions to current facilities, and for new building projects, at all CSIRO workplaces; and - assess the feasibility of the provision of additional child care facilities at CSIRO workplaces; and - raise awareness of CSIRO procedures and guidelines.
+- conduct a staff demographic analysis and staff survey each time there are significant additions to current facilities, and for new building projects, at all CSIRO workplaces; and - assess the feasibility of the provision of additional childcare facilities at CSIRO workplaces; and - raise awareness of CSIRO procedures and guidelines.

-76. FACILITIES FOR NURSING MOTHERS
+73. FACILITIES FOR NURSING PARENTS

-- 76.1 CSIRO recognises that some female officers may need to express breast milk during working hours.
-This requires: - A lockable area that is clean, hygienic and private; - · Comfortable seating; - Access to facilities for washing hands and equipment; and - Adequate refrigeration space for storage of expressed milk. - 76.2 It is expected that these requirements will be incorporated into existing facilities such as First Aid rooms and will be taken account of in new building design.
+- 73.1 CSIRO recognises that some officers may need to express breast milk during working hours.
+This requires: - A lockable area that is clean, hygienic and private; - Comfortable seating; - Access to facilities for washing hands and equipment; and - Adequate refrigeration space for storage of expressed milk. - 73.2 It is expected that these requirements will be incorporated into existing facilities such as First Aid rooms and will be taken account of in new building design.

-77. WORKING AWAY FROM BASE
+74. WORKING AWAY FROM BASE

-77.1 CSIRO officers may work from home or off-site on an intermittent basis or for one-off short periods.
-These working patterns have developed over many years to suit

-CSIRO's research and management environment.
-The principles below are not meant to disrupt or supplant these current ad hoc arrangements, but will apply where more formal or longer term arrangements are proposed.
+- 74.1 CSIRO officers may work from home or off-site on an intermittent basis or for one-off short periods.
+These working patterns have developed over many years to suit CSIRO's research and management environment.
+The principles below are not meant to disrupt or supplant these current ad hoc arrangements but will apply where more formal or longer term arrangements are proposed. - 74.2 Key Principles:

-77.2 Key Principles: